yawenZz/yawenZz/README.md

 Hi!
 I am Yawen.

-- 🐱‍💻 Major: Computer Science Undergraduate
+- 🐱‍💻 Computer Science undergraduate
-- 🌇 Location: Ningbo, China
+- 🌇 Ningbo, China

 <!---
 yawenZz/yawenZz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.